meetofleaf/ML-Journal-ep3_Polynomial_Regression/polynomial_regression_explanation.md

 ## Visualizing the Curve
 Let's plot the Day on the x-axis and the Closing Price on the y-axis.
 A second-degree polynomial regression would result in a U-shaped or an inverted U-shaped curve, depending on the coefficients.

-- Following plot shows **Polynomial Regression model with degree 2.**
+- The following plot shows **Polynomial Regression model with degree 2.**
 ![Degree 2 Polynomial Regression Model](.media/figure_1.png)

 - Higher-degree polynomials can create even more intricate curves.
-Following plot shows **Polynomial Regression model with degree 4.**
+The following plot shows **Polynomial Regression model with degree 4.**
 ![Degree 4 Polynomial Regression Model](.media/figure_2.png)

-Higher the degree of the polynomial regression equation, closer the model line gets to the data points.
+The higher the degree of the polynomial regression equation, the closer the model line gets to the data points.

 Although **be careful**, using a degree too high might overfit the data jeopardizing the accuracy and effectiveness of the model.
-- For example, below given graph shows the same model but with a **degree of 25.**
+- For example, the graph below shows the same model but with a **degree of 25.**
 ![Degree 25 Polynomial Regression Model](.media/figure_3.png)